On a problem of optimal transport under marginal martingale constraints: Construction of a martingale transport plan for measures

 It is useful to know that it is sufficient to test hypothesis (2) against suitable subclasses of the convex functions.
-For instance measures $\mu, \nu$ having the same finite mass and the same first moments are in convex order if and only if for all real $k$.
-This follows from simple approximation arguments (see \cite{HiRo11} and also Paragraph \ref{pot_func}) using monotone convergence.
-In particular it is sufficient to check (2) for positive convex functions with finite limit slope in $-\infty$ and $+\infty$.
+For instance, measures $\mu, \nu$ having the same finite mass and the same first moments are in convex order if and only if

+for all real $k$.
+This follows from simple approximation arguments (see \cite{HiRo12} and also Section \ref{pot_func}) using monotone convergence.
+In particular, it is sufficient to check (2) for positive convex functions with finite asymptotic slope in $-\infty$ and $+\infty$.

 We give some examples of measures in convex order.